A Review of Online Diffusion Policy RL Algorithms for Scalable Robotic Control: Analysis

 Our benchmarking suite consists of six representative algorithms, including both classical online RL and online DPRL approaches.
 We select four representative methods for our evaluation: Proximal Policy Optimization (PPO)~\cite{ppo}, a proximity-based trust region on-policy method; Deep Deterministic Policy Gradient (DDPG)~\cite{ddpg}, a fundamental off-policy algorithm for continuous action spaces; Twin Delayed Deep Deterministic Policy Gradient (TD3)~\cite{td3}, which improves upon DDPG by addressing overestimation bias; and Soft Actor-Critic (SAC)~\cite{sac}, an off-policy framework based on the maximum entropy RL principle.
 For online DPRL approaches, we select one representative method from each of the four categories in our taxonomy: DIPO~\cite{dipoerror} for action-gradient methods, QVPO~\cite{qvpoerror} for Q-weighting approaches, GenPO~\cite{genpo} for proximity-based methods (also incorporates BPTT), and DACER~\cite{dacer} for BPTT-based approaches.

-Since manually tuning hyperparameters for the proposed method may introduce implicit bias, we unify general hyperparameters (e.g., model hidden states size, replay buffer size of off-policy algorithms, discount factor) while preserving each method's unique or sensitive hyperparameters (e.g., number of diffusion steps, expected entropy) to the greatest extent possible.
+Since manually tuning hyperparameters for the proposed method may introduce implicit bias, we unify general hyperparameters (e.g., model size, replay buffer size, discount factor) while preserving each method's unique or sensitive hyperparameters (e.g., number of diffusion steps, expected entropy) to the greatest extent possible.
 Detailed hyperparameter settings can be found in the Appendix.